ryandaniels/ansible-role-iptables-docker-swarm/README.md

 * [x] add automatic list of docker IPs in allowed list (uses IPs from inventory group docker_hosts)
 * [x] Change auto Docker server trusted IPs so can override
 * [x] confirm "when" and "tags" are ok
-* [ ] works on Ubuntu?
+* [ ] Ubuntu?
 Ubuntu doesn't have iptables-services or ipset-service. has iptables-persistent and ipset-?
 * [ ] ipv6??
 This is for ipv4 only
 * [ ] cleanup iptables.j2 to remove old junk that's commented out and useless
-* [ ] test UDP container
+* [x] test UDP container and OS port
-* [ ] add Molecule test?
-Single node swarm mode only?
+* [ ] add test?
+Molecule?
+Single node swarm mode only? how to test connection doesn't work from "untrusted" ip?
-* [ ] Publish to Galaxy and add notifications back in .travis.yml

 ## Author